Copper Prices Fall on Signs of China Slowdown

-Copper prices fell to their lowest level in more than a month Friday as investors locked in gains in the metal on anticipation that China's economy will slow in the next few months.
+Copper prices fell to their lowest level in a month Friday as investors locked in gains on anticipation that China's economy will slow in the next few months.

 Continue Reading Below

-Copper for December delivery was recently down 0.6% at $2.9395 a pound on the Comex division of the New York Mercantile Exchange, its lowest price since Aug.
-10.
+Copper for December delivery closed down 0.3% at $2.9490 a pound on the Comex division of the New York Mercantile Exchange, its lowest close since Aug.
+15.

 China's August industrial production was the weakest since December, while investment growth in the year to date hit its lowest level since 1999, data showed earlier this week.
 Economic reports in July also undershot expectations.